-Dr. Juan Camilo Acosta Navarro obtained a PhD in environmental science from Stockholm University in January of 2017.
+Dr. Juan Camilo Acosta Navarro (CP) obtained a PhD in environmental science from Stockholm University in January of 2017.
 He has a background on atmospheric dynamics, cloud and aerosol microphysics and the link between remote climatic changes induced by regional radiative forcing with a particular emphasis on Arctic climate and its teleconnections.
 He is currently a scientific researcher at the Climate Prediction group where his work focuses on understanding drivers of sea ice variability and how it may affect climate locally and remotely.
-He has published ten scientific peer reviewed articles in first quartile journals, being first author in three of them (one in Nature Geoscience).
+Using the earth system model EC-Earth, he participates in subseasonal to decadal climate prediction activities within the group.
+Dr. Acosta Navarro is currently the receptor of a post-doctoral grant (Juan de la Cierva) awarded by the Spanish Ministry of Science, Innovation and Universities for the duration of two years.
+He has published fourteen scientific peer reviewed articles in first quartile journals, being first author in four of them.
+He has been co-adviser to three MSc students and has taught two courses at MSc/PhD level in the field of environmental science.

-Dr. Eleftheria Exarchou is currently a postdoctoral scientist in the Climate Prediction group of the BSC-ES.
+Dr. Eleftheria Exarchou (CP) obtained her PhD at the Max Planck Institute for Meteorology (MPI) in Hamburg, Germany in 2012, where she investigated the large scale ocean circulation with the MPI climate model.
+She led a multi-model intercomparison analysis, in the framework of the ERC project SEACHANGE, in the department of Meteorology of the university of Reading (UK).
+She is currently a postdoctoral scientist in the Climate Prediction group of the BSC-ES.
 She has a strong background in physical oceanography and in ocean and climate modeling.
 She has experience in seasonal/decadal forecasting and climate projections, with a particular focus on ocean dynamics.
-Her interests include investigation of model drift and biases and their impacts on climate predictability.
-She is also interested in high-resolution climate modeling and how the resolution impacts the representation of natural climate variability (the tropics in particular) and predictability.
+Her interests include investigation of model drift and biases, and their impact on inter-basin teleconnections and climate wariability and predictability, particularly in the Tropics.
+She is also interested in high-resolution climate modeling and how the resolution impacts the representation of natural climate variability and predictability in the Tropics.

-Dr. Simon Wild obtained his Ph.D. from the University of Birmingham in July 2018.
+Dr. Simon Wild (CP) obtained his Ph.D. from the University of Birmingham in July 2018.
 His research aims at understanding extreme climate events, their underlying atmospheric processes and their socioeconomic impacts.
 He specialises in extra-tropical cyclones and associated extreme wind speeds, their representation in climate models and their predictability at various time scales.
-He has been involved in EU projects such as EU FP6 ENSEMBLES and H2020 EUCP and collaborated with several risk model development companies in the insurance sector and has published seven scientific peer reviewed articles.
+He has been involved in EU projects such as EU FP6 ENSEMBLES and H2020 EUCP and collaborated with several risk model development companies in the insurance sector and has published eight scientific peer reviewed articles.